 Here’s a common situation: your little one is sleeping like a champ (or at least decently!) and all is well.
-Then all of a sudden, he comes down with a cold and a fever and you have NO idea what to do.
+Then all of a sudden, he comes down with a cold and a fever and is a sick baby sleeping all day.
+And you have NO idea what to do.

 On the one hand, the poor baby is sick, so some disruptions to his sleep are to be expected.
 On the other hand, you don’t want to throw his amazing sleep down the toilet everytime he comes down with a cold.

 In this podcast episode, I take you through my strategy for navigating your little one’s sleep when they get sick so that any disruptions are minimized.

 Want to get your little one consistently sleeping 11-12 hours at night so you can be a functioning human?
 Join my FREE training HERE!

 Hey there, you’re listening to the, My Sleeping Baby podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little ones sleeping so that you can sleep too and enjoy parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three, founder of the Sleep Bible online coaching program, and lover of all things sleep and motherhood.
 If you’re looking for tangible solutions for your little one sleep woes or you simply want to learn more, this podcast is for you.
 For more information, check out mysleepingbaby.com and you can follow me on Instagram and Facebook @mysleepingbaby.